 In August of 1999, Goodwill Niagara purchased the building belonging to the Royal Canadian Legion, Branch 24, located at 111 Church Street in downtown St. Catharines.
 This building operated as a community based, accessible facility, which accommodated community agencies.
 This partnership and the sharing of resources enabled Normandy Resource Centre partners to generate increased savings which can then be re-directed into the delivery of community services and programs.
 This valuable partnership also helped the Royal Canadian Legion, Branch 24 maintains its presence in our community.

 In 2010, Goodwill Niagara successfully rehabilitated and re purposed the abandoned Stokes Seeds factory on Page Street.
 The renovation of the building not only provided hands on skilled trades training to some of our Constructing Our Future participants; it also created 32 affordable housing units for seniors in Niagara.
 In addition, the Stokes Community Building is a fully functioning banquet hall with low cost office space for community based not-for-profit organizations.
 Goodwill Niagara's Culinary Program is taught at this building.
-Our community partners DSBN and Autism Ontario currently have their offices with us at 36 Page in St. Catharines.
+Our community partners DSBN Literacy And Basic Skills DSBN Transitions to Employment and Credit Canada Debt Solutions currently have their offices with us at 36 Page in St. Catharines.
+It is also an education and training facility for Goodwill Niagara's Building Futures Programs - Constructing Our Future, Culinary Arts and Retail Training.

 In 2012 Goodwill Niagara opened its newest community building in Welland at 1 Churchill Avenue.
 It is a green field development that was modeled after the Stokes Community Building.
-The Churchill Avenue location features a Goodwill Niagara retail and donation centre as well as a community centre and 25 affordable housing units for low income seniors.
+The Churchill Avenue location features a Goodwill Niagara retail and donation centre as well as a community centre and 25 affordable housing units for seniors.

 The following year Goodwill Niagara partnered with the Niagara Region to open an Attended Donation Centre at the Humberstone Landfill in Welland.
 The first of its kind in the Region, it allows residents a last chance to donate before going over the scales at Humberstone.